As an Amazon Associate I earn from qualifying purchases.

 Crab ceviche is in many ways the gateway ceviche because the crab is pre-cooked before it hits the citrus, so it’s not raw like other ceviche.

 Ceviche, as you probably know, is a dish of fish or seafood “cooked” in citrus and, at least in Mexico, served with a lot of the same elements of your standard pico de gallo salsa.
 Avocado often makes an appearance, as does hot sauce.

-One important thing when you are serving your tostadas de ceviche: Drain the ceviche!
+One important thing if you are serve ceviche on tostadas: Drain the ceviche!
 Put it on the tostada with a slotted spoon or somesuch, after allowing most of the citrus to drain out.
 Fail to do this and you get soggy tostadas.
-No bueno.
+Nada bueno.

 - 12 to 16 ounces cooked, cleaned crabmeat

 - 1/3 cup lime juice, fresh squeezed if possible

 - 1/2 red onion, minced

 - 4 garlic scapes, or 3 garlic cloves, minced